Last updated on June 6th, 2021

 One of StashAway’s main features is their robo-advisory algorithm.
 The ERAA framework is a special algorithm that decides your asset allocation.
 This usually depends on the current economic conditions that we are in.

-For example, we may be in a recession.
-The ERAA framework may suggest to reduce your stocks allocation to reduce the risk.
+For example in a recession, the ERAA framework may suggest to reduce your stocks allocation so as to reduce your risk.

 By selling a portion of your stocks, the money will then be used to buy more bonds.

 This helps to reduce your risk.
-An all-stocks portfolio will result in huge losses during a recession!
+In contrast, an all-stocks portfolio is likely to result in huge losses during a recession!

-If you’d like your portfolio to be smartly rebalanced, the Income Portfolio is something you should consider.
+If you’d like your portfolio to be algorithmically rebalanced, the Income Portfolio is something you can consider.

 #3 Minimum account balance